DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv.rst

 Requirements and Assumptions
 ----------------------------

-The Intel® DPDK environment for packet processing applications allows for two models, run-to-completion and pipe-line:
+The DPDK environment for packet processing applications allows for two models, run-to-completion and pipe-line:

 *   In the *run-to-completion*  model, a specific port's RX descriptor ring is polled for packets through an API.
     Packets are then processed on the same core and placed on a port's TX descriptor ring through an API for transmission.